maitag/formula/README.md

 ```

+__Calculating result:__

-Calculating the result of a formula expression can be done with the `result()` method.
+The result of a formula expression can be calculate with the `result()` method.
-Use this if no unbinded variables are left in your term:
+Use this if no unbinded variables are left:
 ```
 trace(f.result()); // 0
 ```

 __Unbinding parameters:__
 ```